-Cooper Companies generates a significant part of revenues in foreign currencies.
-Fluctuations in foreign exchange rates may significantly mar its overseas revenues.
+Cooper Companies generates a significant part of its revenues in foreign currencies.
+Fluctuations Consequently, fluctuations in foreign exchange rates may significantly mar the company’s overseas revenues.
+In the fiscal third quarter, negative year-over-year impact of forex on revenue revenues amounted to $3.3 million.
+Per the fiscal first-quarter earnings call, revenues are expected to be impacted by $11 million in fiscal 2020.

-For fiscal 2019, the Zacks Consensus Estimate for the company’s revenues is pegged at $2.65 billion, suggesting an improvement of 4.5% from the year-ago reported figure.
-The same for earnings stands at $12.32, indicating year-over-year growth of 7.1%.
+For fiscal 2020, the Zacks Consensus Estimate for revenues is pegged at $2.43 billion, indicating a decline of 8.5% from the year-ago period.
+The same for adjusted earnings per share stands at $9.23, suggesting a fall of 25.3% from the prior-year reported figure.

 Stocks to Consider

-Some better-ranked stocks from the broader medical space are Nissan Chemical Corporation NNCHY, Fresenius Medical Care AG & Co.
-KGaA FMS and McKesson Corporation MCK, each currently carrying a Zacks Rank #2 (Buy).
-You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.
+Some better-ranked stocks from the broader medical space include West Pharmaceutical Services, Inc. WST, Thermo Fisher Scientific Inc. TMO and PerkinElmer, Inc. PKI.
+While PerkinElmer sports a Zacks Rank of 1 (Strong Buy), both West Pharmaceuticals and Thermo Fisher carry a Zacks Rank #2 (Buy).
+You can see the complete list of today’s Zacks #1 Rank stocks here.

-Nissan Chemical has a long-term earnings growth rate of 10%.
+PerkinElmer has a projected long-term earnings growth rate of 17.4%.

-Fresenius Medical has a long-term earnings growth rate of 5.9%.
+Thermo Fisher has an estimated long-term earnings growth rate of 15%.

-McKesson has a long-term earnings growth rate of 6.9%.
+West Pharmaceutical has a projected long-term earnings growth rate of 17.4%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report